-There are two straightforward points to this message, and I'll give them to you now, then develop them, and then talk implications regarding them.
+There are two straightforward points to today's message, and I'll give them to you now, develop them, and then we'll talk implications regarding them.
+And there certainly are significant implications, for those of us who believe in Jesus, and those who don't.

 Point one, Jesus is full of grace and truth-that's what verse 14 says.

 Point two, Jesus brought grace and truth-that's what verse 17 says.